 - resistance to industrial chemistry.

-- the surface of the cork is rough, it retains dirt, it is difficult to keep it in perfect purity;
+- the surface of the cork is rough, traps dirt, and is difficult to keep perfectly clean;

 - low strength: sharp objects will leave scratches, dents and chips.

-3.Linoleum Soft floor covering made of polymeric materials.
-This is the most budget-friendly option, besides, it does not require special skills during installation.
+3.Linoleum Soft floor roll covering made of polymeric materials.
+This is the most budget option, and does not require special skills during installation.
 In case of damage, you can painlessly replace the old linoleum with a new one.
-Therefore, it has become such a popular material and is suitable for any room, including the kitchen.
-It must be borne in mind that linoleum can be both natural and artificial, so special attention should be paid to the smell.
-If it is quite strong, then doubts about the environmental friendliness of the position in question will certainly arise.
+That is why it has become such a popular material and is suitable for any room, including the kitchen.
+It is necessary to keep in mind that linoleum can be both natural and artificial, so special attention should be paid to the smell.
+If it is quite strong, then doubts about the environmental friendliness of the item in question certainly arise.
 Pros:

 - very simple installation;